JavaTMP/JavaTMP/JavaTMP-SpringBoot-Modules/spring-boot-security/readme.md

 - Without sending the CSRF token, the server won’t accept the request done with the HTTP POST method.
   The application redirects the user to a default error page, which confirms that the status on the response is HTTP 403 Forbidden.
+- First, the GET request generates the CSRF token and stores its value in the database.
+Any following POST request must send this value.
+  Then, the CsrfFilter checks if the value in the request corresponds with the one in the database.
+Based on this, the request is accepted or rejected.
+- browsers don’t allow requests made for any domain other than the one from which the site is loaded.
+- CORS allows you to specify from which domain your application allows requests and what details can be shared.
+The most important are
+  - Access-Control-Allow-Origin--Specifies the foreign domains (origins) that can access resources on your domain.
+  - Access-Control-Allow-Methods--Lets us refer only to some HTTP methods in situations in which we want to allow access to a different domain, but only to specific HTTP methods.
+You use this if you’re going to enable example.com to call some endpoint, but only with HTTP GET, for example.
+  - Access-Control-Allow-Headers--Adds limitations to which headers you can use in a specific request.
+- You can place the @CrossOrigin annotation directly above the method that defines the endpoint and configure it using the allowed origins and methods.
+  The value parameter of @CrossOrigin receives an array to let you define multiple origins
+- By allowing all origins, you expose the application to cross-site scripting (XSS) requests, which eventually can lead to DDoS attacks
+- You can configure CORS both for an endpoint using the @CrossOrigin annotation or centralized in the configuration class using the cors() method of the HttpSecurity object.

+## Authentication and Authorization Applications
 -